tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-300-longest-increasing-subsequence.md

 };
 ```

 This is a functional solution, but a rather bad one.
-Because we're comparing two possible paths at every iteration of the loop, we're creating $(O^{n})$ time complexity.
+Because we're comparing two possible paths at every iteration of the loop, we're creating $O(2^{n})$ time complexity.
 If you actually plug this solution into LeetCode, it will timeout before solving.
 We must do better.

+### Better Solution: Dynamic Programming